© Copyright 2015–2022 St. John’s Online

-St. John’s Online provides, for the first time, data and essays relating to St. John’s Cemetery, Parramatta in a browseable and searchable open-access database.
-As such, the Project is an original model and is the intellectual property of founder and director, Dr. Michaela Ann Cameron, who asserts copyright in it.
+St. John’s Online provides, for the first time, data and essays relating to the parish of St. John’s, Parramatta, including St. John’s Cemetery, in a browseable and searchable open-access database.
+As such, the Project is an original model and is the intellectual property of founder, director, editor and transcriber, Dr. Michaela Ann Cameron, who asserts copyright in it.

 The Collections published on this website were designed by Dr. Michaela Ann Cameron, founder, director and editor of St. John’s Online, and are as such copyright.
 No reproduction is permitted of the various Collections on this website in any form—either in their current configurations or any other configuration (smaller, i.e. two or more essays, or larger) of the essays selected for publication by Dr. Cameron, without her consent as copyright holder.

 St. John’s Online is not the sole copyright holder of many of the individual pieces of content appearing on this website.
 The Project has received permission from each of the contributors via author agreements to publish the content on this website and has been granted permission to use pictorial images from the relevant agencies.
-However, as editor, Dr. Michaela Ann Cameron asserts copyright in the edited versions of the published essays contributed by other authors as well as copyright in transcriptions of primary source material and profiles produced as a result of her research.
+However, as director and editor, Dr. Michaela Ann Cameron asserts copyright in the foundational research required to identify the essay subject and assignment to an appropriate expert, as well as in the edited versions of those published essays contributed by authors, including the visual design of each piece resulting from the multimedia research completed by Dr. Cameron.
+There is, in short, joint copyright in the essays and blog posts presented here, so licensing them for republication can only proceed with the permission of all copyright holders.
 [See “Permissions” below for more information about transcription copyright]

 Except as permitted by the copyright law applicable to you, you may not reproduce or communicate any of the content on this website, including files downloadable from this website, without the permission of the copyright owner/s.
 No part of this site may be reproduced or stored in any other website or included in any public or private electronic retrieval system or service, or reproduced in hard copy format without the permission of St. John’s Online.